JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/OpenProjects/jsopx.OpenProjectX/p1/v1/README.md

 ---

 ## `JSopX.`RCLxAssets
-The JSopX™ RCL x Assets Razor Class Library Project is has evolved from the SharedResources concept, this Razor Class Library manages static assets with a more modern approach.
+The JSopX™ RCL x Assets Razor Class Library Project has evolved from the `SharedResources` Project, this Razor Class Library manages static assets with a more modern approach.
 It ensures that all projects benefit from a centralized, easily maintainable asset pipeline.

 [JSopX™ RCL x Assets Razor Class Library GitHub](./jsopx.RCLxAssets)